Delray Beach, Florida: Climate

 Delray Beach has a tropical climate, more specifically a tropical trade-wind rainforest climate (Köppen climate classification Af), as its driest month (February) averages 64.8mm of precipitation, meeting the minimum standard of 60mm in the driest month needed to qualify for that designation.

 Delray Beach has hot and humid summers.
-High summertime temperatures range from 87–93 °F with low temperatures around 75–78 °F. Winters are warm, with a marked drier season.
+High summertime temperatures range from 87 to 93 °F with low temperatures around 75–78 °F. Winters are warm, with a marked drier season.
 Ordinarily wintertime high temperatures are typically in the range of 74–83 °F and low temperatures 57–65 °F. However, when occasional cold fronts hit South Florida, daytime high temperatures may only reach the low or mid 60s (°F).
 Overnight lows during these brief periods can sink into the 40s.
 These cold fronts do not typically last more than a day or two and only occur several times each winter.
 Its near sea-level elevation, coastal location, position above the Tropic of Cancer, and proximity to the Gulf Stream shapes its climate.
 Hurricane season officially runs from June 1 through November 30, although hurricanes can develop outside those dates.
 The most likely time for hurricane activity is during the peak of the Cape Verde season, which is mid-August through the end of September.
 Delray Beach has received direct or near direct hits from hurricanes in 1903, 1906, 1928, 1947, 1949, 1964, 1965, 1979, 1992, 1999, 2004, and 2005.

 Demographics

-2020 census
+2010 and 2020 census

-As of the 2020 United States census, there were 66,846 people, 28,548 households, and 15,030 families residing in the city.
+As of the 2020 United States census, there were 66,846 people, 28,914 households, and 15,279 families residing in the city.